apache/shardingsphere/docs/document/content/features/transaction/use-norms/xa.en.md

 * Recover committing and rolling back in other machines after the service is down.
 * Savepoint.
-* In the transaction block, the SQL execution is abnormal, and run `Commit`, and the data consistency cannot be guaranteed.
+* In the transaction block, the SQL execution is abnormal, and run `Commit`, and data remains consistent.

 ## XA Transaction managed by XA Statement